google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/01_introduction/slides.md

 ![](res/lion.jpg)

 <!--
-You inform the child this animal is a lion and continue your day at the zoo.
+You inform the child that this animal is a lion and continue your day at the zoo.

 Image Details:
 * [lion.jpg](https://www.pexels.com/photo/lion-sleeping-beside-rock-1187987/): Pexels License